Asian Banking School Logo

 Arrival in Edinburgh

-Guided Tour of Edinburgh’s Old Town, followed by Welcome Drinks at the Glasshouse Hotel
+Guided Tour of Edinburgh’s Old Town.
+Followed by Welcome Drinks

 Free Time